 1. Fibrous Osteodystrophy or Metabolic Bone Disease

 This disease arises from poor nutrition and food.
-If it’s your first time keeping an iguana, it’s recommended to get advice from the seller about the foods suitable for iguanas (or check out our iguana diet guide)
+Have in mind that wild iguanas do not suffer from MBD – this disease is only hits iguanas in captivity.
+If it’s your first time keeping an iguana, it’s recommended to get advice from the seller about the foods suitable for iguanas (or check out our iguana diet guide).
+Also, lack of UV light for iguana can cause this disease.

 This condition will be aggravated when the iguana does not get enough vitamin D3 intake causing the body not producing enough calcium.